AmyPap/devops24kautomation/examinations/05/README.md

 Given what we know about the [ansible.builtin.service](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/service_module.html), how can we do this through Ansible?

+### Answer
+We can add an extra task after the conf file is copied using the ansible.builtin.service module with state: restarted, to restart nginx and load the new HTTPS settigns.

 Add an extra task to the `05-web.yml` playbook to ensure the service is restarted after the configuration file is installed.